AdobeDocs/campaign-classic.es-ES/help/platform/using/working-with-data-packages.md

 >[!IMPORTANT]
 >
->Adobe no admite la importación entre distintas versiones.
+>El Adobe no admite la importación entre distintas versiones.
 <!--This is not allowed.
 Importing from 6.02 to 6.1, for example, is prohibited.
 If you do so, R&D won’t be able to help you resolve any issues you encounter.-->

 Preste atención a la estructura del esquema y de la base de datos.
 La importación de paquete con esquema debe ir seguida de la generación de esquemas.